-The talk was extremely relevant to everything I have been thinking about recently, also to many of the themes I touched on in the essay for A4 (especially in relation to flickering signifiers and digital culture) and some of the collaborative ideas I have for A5.
+The talk was extremely relevant to everything I have been thinking about recently, also to many of the themes I touched on in the A4 Critical Essay (especially in relation to flickering signifiers and digital culture) and some of the collaborative ideas I have for A5.

 When I first read about it, I must admit I misunderstood – I thought he was taking data extracted from human neural networks and asking a programme to make images with them.
 What that might achieve I do not know…Not sure it is even possible.
 Photographer, Chris Friel, was mixing audio data with images a while ago, somehow, so perhaps I thought Klingemann was doing something along those lines.
 But I very much doubt that data would lead to actual pictures of faces, no matter how grotesque but maybe they would – maybe I should try it!